lukas-dachtler/DistRND.js/README.md

 - If average updates: Reevaluate active scope
 ## ■ FAQ
 ## • Is it still random?
 >Yes.
-The numbers in the active scope are sill chosen at random with `Math.random()`.
+The numbers in the active scope are still chosen at random with `Math.random()`.
 ## • Why manipulate randomness?
 >Example 1: When you want to train a **Neural Network** you could use this to train it with random sample data but also ensure that it won't get overtrained.